Rafaela-Vericimo-Santana/Rafaela-Vericimo-Santana/README.md

-- 👋 Hi, I’m @Rafaela-Vericimo-Santana
+- Hi, I’m Rafaela Vericimo Santana
-- 👀 I’m interested in Programming, Software Engineering and Data Science
+- I’m interested in Data Science
-- 🌱 I’m currently learning Programming, Software Engineering and Data Science
+- I’m currently Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Rafaela-Vericimo-Santana/Rafaela-Vericimo-Santana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.